 A low-carb diet can help people with diabetes better manage their blood sugar levels.
+A person’s doctor or dietitian can provide them with a low-carb food list or eating plan recommendations.

 Despite this, low-carb diets also carry some risks, including vitamin and mineral deficiencies.
 For some people, low-carb diets are challenging to stick to over time.